lingtalfi/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 - permission_group
 - user_has_permission_group
 - permission_group_has_permission
+- user_options
+- permission_options

-The semantics of those table names takes its roots in the [permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md), which we implement.
+The semantics of those table names takes its roots in the [Light_User permission conception notes](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md), which we implement.

 In our mysql implementation, all tables have cascading for DELETE and UPDATE,